Slewis916/Slewis916.github.io/_posts/Blog/StudyLogs/2024-07-04-Email-header-analysis.md

 The domain 'emkei.cz' initiated server communication at 17:46:08 with the server AM2PEPF0001C70A.mail.protection.outlook.com via Frontend Transport.
 The IP address associated with 'emkei.cz' is 114.29.236.247.
 As shown in Figure 2, the 'Received-SPF' header specifies a 'SoftFail' occurred, indicating that "the domain of transitioning letsdefend.io discourages the use of 114.29.236.247 as a permitted sender."
 Further analysis of the domain 'emkei.cz' reports it as untrusted (Figure 3).
 Despite the 'SoftFail', the email was allowed to be transmitted.

-![Screenshot Cisco Talso ](/assets/img/Ha/3.png) _Figure 3 Domain repuation of emkei.cz via Cisco Talos Intelligence Search_
+![Screenshot Cisco Talso ](/assets/img/Ha/3.png) _Figure 3 Domain reputation of emkei.cz via Cisco Talos Intelligence Search_

 ---